 AOAC Executive Director Dave Schmidt on March 16 encouraged state, local, and federal authorities to ensure mobility and access to personnel in public and private testing labs to ensure food safety and public health.
 Read the letter >

-AOAC has implemented a policy of telework for staff working in the Rockville, Maryland office.
-Normal business operations including meetings, communications, and standards development will continue via remote technology such as conference calls and project management platforms as usual.
-Email and calls to our main line (301/924-7077) will continue to be monitored and responsive.
+AOAC has implemented a policy of telework for staff working in the Rockville, Maryland office, which will remain in effect until at least June 1.
+Normal business operations including meetings, communications, and standards development are continuing as usual via remote technology such as conference calls and project management platforms.
+Email and calls to our main line (301/924-7077) are being continuously monitored.

 AOAC expects these critical areas of work to continue through remote technology, which is already a well-established part of our Standards and Official Methods infrastructure.
 However, some delays are to be expected in the short term as contributing scientists and businesses focus on adapting their operations to the immediate impact of the public health situation.
 If you have any specific issues please contact Deborah McKenzie, Senior Director of Standards. ([email protected])

-AOAC is currently evaluating the impact current coronavirus-related business closures, border closures, and other public health measures may have on shipping, laboratory operations, or other aspects of the Proficiency Testing process.
+AOAC will continue to monitor the impact of coronavirus-related business closures, border closures, and other public health measures that may have an impact on shipping, laboratory operations, or other aspects of the Proficiency Testing process.
 Please contact Arlene Fox, Senior Director of Proficiency Testing, ([email protected]) if you are experiencing an issue.

-AOAC currently considers the likelihood of significant impact on the Performance Tested Methods review and approval process to be low.
+The AOAC Research Institute and Performance Tested Methods program are functioning normally via telephone, video conferencing, and electronic communications.
 Please contact Scott Coates, Senior Director of the AOAC Research Institute, ([email protected]) with any questions or issues.